-As the designated Port of Entry airport in Arizona, U.S. Customs and Border Protection (CBP) provides a full range of service at Tucson International Airport (TUS), including passenger and cargo processing as well as a Global Entry Enrollment Center.
-In 2019 CBP at TUS processed more than 2,000 aircraft arrivals and more than $1.1 billion worth of international merchandise and conducted more than 42,500 Global Entry interviews.
+As the designated Port of Entry airport in Arizona, U.S. Customs and Border Protection (CBP) provides a full range of services at Tucson International Airport (TUS), including passenger and cargo processing as well as a Global Entry Enrollment Center.

 Hours: 7 a.m-8 p.m. daily (to report an aircraft arrival or for general information)